 Media elements: You can save money by investing in only those features that you need for your online course content development.
 For example, some content developers may require gamification and animations while for others storytelling using graphics/audio/video/spreadsheets files would suffice.
 Most eLearning development tools allow you to embed online video content and so you are saved the hassle of uploading and managing your own.
 However, in order to use it you must have clearly defined course objectives and your training content requirements.
-Knowing the level of employee interaction, your learning objectives, and the features you need to achieve them will help you avoid needless investments.
+Knowing the level of employee interaction, your learning objectives and the features you need to achieve them will help you avoid needless investments.

 Course Design and Templates: Layout design is equally important when it comes to online content development.
 A friendly user interface will certainly add to the learner’s experience.
 Again, knowing your content requirements and user experience will help you choose the right eLearning development tool for your organization.
 Templates make up the visual component of your online course and can greatly impact the way your trainees and staff view your organization.
-A development tool offering you a complete template library can help you save costs in developing your own template from the scratch.
+A development tool offering you a complete template library can help you save costs in developing your own template from scratch.
 Besides, some tools allow you to customize these templates to position and strengthen your brand.

 Many eLearning development tools also provide advanced features for storytelling that allow content designers to sync audio and video.
 Backed by a strong narrative, these features help to achieve the desired learning experience.

-Cost and Maintenance: Remember, more complex eLearning development tools require more purchase cost and also training and maintenance costs.
+Cost and Maintenance: Remember, more complex eLearning development tools require more purchase costs and also training and maintenance costs.
 While making a purchase, study tools by various vendors, the features they offer and the ones you actually need.
 Make an informed choice to avoid paying for features that are not relevant to your course delivery.
-Also use product demos to determine the difficulty level of the tool as this will help you form a more accurate estimate of the time and staff investments you will have to make for its optimum utilization and maintenance.
+Also, use product demos to determine the difficulty level of the tool as this will help you form a more accurate estimate of the time and staff investments you will have to make for its optimum utilization and maintenance.
 It is also a good idea to research how your course material will be consumed.
 While some eLearning development tools support mobile device display, they may not necessarily include responsive/scalable design, which would mean additional investment for you since most people today consume their content on mobile devices.

 Finally, research your service provider.
 Does the company have an eLearning development tool that can do justice to your courseware?
 How many clients have they worked with and what is the level of customer satisfaction they have achieved?
 Do they have efficient customer support, or will you be left to your own devices should a problem arise? eLearning development tools are regularly updated to keep in step with emerging trends.
-Ensure that the company you partner with offers you a long-term solution, otherwise you may end up with additional costs that may eat into your ROI.
-Consider all these factors and make a wise decision to create sustainable content development plan that will stand the test of time.
+Ensure that the company you partner with offers you a long-term solution, otherwise, you may end up with additional costs that may eat into your ROI.
+Consider all these factors and make a wise decision to create a sustainable content development plan that will stand the test of time.